thorlindberg/thesis/dissertation/8-1 results-syntax.md

 }
 ```

-However, this does not ensure that all the properties are present in the data structure, nor does it actually validate types independently.
-It would be better if the data could better specify its intent with a generic structure that is easily validated without investing time in defensive mechanisms on the recipient end.
+However, this does not ensure that all the properties are present in the data structure, nor does it actually validate types without the recipient constructing a custom validation process.
+It would be better if the data could better specify its intent with a generic structure, that can be validated without each recipient investing resources into their own validation process.

 <br>